fairanalytics/SaldaeML/inst/helpers/ml_types.md

 ### Machine Learning : Modeling

-We distinguish 3 common technique used in machine Learning .
+We distinguish 3 most common techniques used in machine Learning .

 * Regression